Altinn/altinn-studio-docs/content/altinn-api/_index.md

 <object data="/altinn-api/Instantiate.png" type="image/png" style="width: 75%;";></object>
 {{% /excerpt%}}

-### Instantiate an app and complete workflow
+### Instantiate an app and complete process

 Instantiate an app with data as multipart content (stream).
 The app creates an instance and stores the attached data element.
-The app attempts to complete the workflow.
+The app attempts to complete the process.

 {{%excerpt%}}
-<object data="/altinn-api/instantiate and complete workflow.png" type="image/png" style="width: 75%;";></object>
+<object data="/altinn-api/porcess-instantiate-and-complete.png" type="image/png" style="width: 75%;";></object>
 {{% /excerpt%}}

 ### Update Data